Remodel Cost Estimator

 Another issue with the environmental impact of pools is the fact that chemicals have to be used to clean the water.
 This can be problematic as the chemicals used to clean pools are caustic and can be very damaging to plant life if they are allowed to leak.
 This can be very hazardous to both your garden and the environment generally.

 One way that pool builders are finding to get around the issue of using chemicals is through the use of so-called natural pools.
 Natural pools mimic a stream or river environment through the use of plants as filters.
 These are growing enormously in popularity and have become more affordable to install than ever before.
-For more information on natural swimming pools see here.

 It is natural to want a heated pool.
 After all, the temperature is so changeable and unpredictable, it is extremely useful to have a heater to keep the water a constant temperature.
 However, this comes with the downside of the expense and environmental impact of running the heater any time you want a pool with pleasant water to swim in.